-Experience two amazing and historic European cities on a concert tour of Vienna and Salzburg, Austria.
+Experience two amazing and historic European cities by combining a custom concert trip to Vienna and Salzburg, Austria.

-Firstly, travel to Vienna, where you will experience a firsthand look at a city renowned for its musical traditions.
-Rich in character and history, Vienna is a major leader in the arts.
-From theater to opera to classical music and fine arts, Vienna will surely impress and inspire your ensemble.
-In Vienna, the legacies left by Mozart, Beethoven, and Haydn are alive.
-Located on the River Danube, Vienna is a cultural haven, filled with glorious parks and museums.
-See amazing Baroque and art nouveau architecture and breathtaking cathedrals and palaces.
-This setting functions as the backdrop for a lavish daily culture still found in its concert halls, opera houses, and cafes.
+Travel first to Vienna, where you will experience a firsthand look at a city renowned for its musical traditions.
+Rich in character and history, Vienna is a major leader in the arts, from theater to opera to classical music and fine arts.
+The legacy left by Mozart, Beethoven, and Haydn is alive in what many believe to be one of the most beautiful cities in all of Europe.
+Located on the River Danube, Vienna is a cultural haven, filled with glorious parks and museums, amazing Baroque and art nouveau architecture and breathtaking cathedrals and palaces, all of which function as the backdrop for a lavish daily culture still found in its concert halls, opera houses, and cafes.

 Make your way from Vienna to Salzburg and explore this captivating city situated in the Austrian Alps along the River Salzach.
 Follow in the footsteps of Mozart, Salzburg’s most famous son, and delve into the city’s truly magical atmosphere.
 Its shop-lined streets and exquisite Baroque and Gothic churches are bewitching to even frequent visitors.

 Depart North America for Vienna, Austria.